IanChen83/Termi/study/ls.md

 * -u
   with -lt: sort by, and show, access time; with -l: show access time and sort by name; otherwise: sort by access time, newest first

-* -U
-  do not sort; list entries in directory order

-* -v
-  natural sort of (version) numbers within text

-* -w, --width=COLS
-  set output width to COLS.
-0 means no limit

 * -x
   list entries by lines instead of by columns